sir-maniac/GreenWithEnvy2/RELEASING.md

 # Releasing

+WARNING: This from the original project and has't been updated for the fork yet.

 1. Bump the `APP_VERSION` property in `gwe/conf.py` based on Major.Minor.Patch naming scheme
 2. Update `data/com.leinardi.gwe.appdata.xml` for the impending release.
 3. Run `./build.sh` to update the CHANGELOG.md